 There are friends and mentors in my life who constantly reveal God to me in a variety of ways.
 I spend as much time with them as possible.
 First of all, I love their friendship, but I also need them to keep me accountable.
 When I am tempted to call the guy or I’m lonely, these people know me well and support my struggles.
 They will pray with me, or chat or even take me out somewhere.
 I keep them updated on how I feel as well…even if I feel stupid for still liking the guy.
 We need to go through our battles, as much as possible, with those who love us.
 I also tell my parents when I am struggling, and they offer things for us to do together.
 So, include others in your battle…God will equip them as He works in your heart as well.
 And, find God in the tangible Eucharist.
 I have a friend who would go to a Eucharistic Adoration Chapel for her Friday night “date” with Jesus.
 I like to go to daily Mass as much as possible to remember that the space in my heart I think a guy will fill can really only be filled by Jesus.
 Lastly, even though it seems intangible, like in the “Footprints” story, ask God to hold you.
 When I’m struggling, His arms is always where I find peace and rest.

-Also, check out our Chastity Resources on Chastity Challenge...you might really enjoy the books "When God Writes Your Love Story" or "Passion and Purity".
+For more info, check out our Chastity Resources.
+Also, you might really enjoy the books “When God Writes Your Love Story” or “Passion and Purity”.